ddsbook/blog/2014/05/dbir-mds.md

 # feel free to try the default method of "euclidian" distance or "canberra"
 ```

 Now here's the magic part.
-We are running a method called "multi-dimensional scaling".
+We are running a method called [multi-dimensional scaling](http://en.wikipedia.org/wiki/Multidimensional_scaling).
 Based off of the distance calculations we just made, multi-dimensional scaling will do a best-effort to position the points on a two-dimensional plane (meaning x,y coordinates we can plot) based on those distances.
 Within R, the base stats package has the cmdscale() function that does all the computations for us.

 ```r